breeliu2/pandas-challenge/README.md

 Another trend is that larger school size and higher budget did not reflect higher test scores.
 The lower spending ranges (per student: <$585 - 630) and smaller school size (<1000 - 2000) were more successful.
 When student size and budget increases, it negatively influenced student achievement.

-## District Summary
-* A high level snapshot of the district's key metrics in a DataFrame The district summary table results: